 In pursuit of guilt-free packaging

 Public outrage against single use plastic is placing positive pressure on businesses of all types to reconsider their use of plastic products.
-But the growing desire for greener alternatives to petroleum-based materials is at odds with the reality of currently available ‘bioplastic’ alternatives.
+But the growing desire for even greener alternatives to petroleum-based materials is at odds with the reality of currently available ‘bioplastic’ alternatives.

 The term ‘bioplastic’ is being widely used to describe a diverse range of products.
 But what is not made clear to end users is that ‘bio’ refers only to a product’s provenance.
 It gives no indication of the item’s end-of-life behaviour.
 ‘Bioplastic’ can refer to materials designed to be recycled, to biodegrade, compost, or none of these.
 The UK is seeing a rapid rise in the popularity of compostable bio-based packaging, manufactured from plant-derived polymers, which is raising important questions.